Sam van Rooy

-Sam van Rooy (born 27 May 1985 in Antwerp, Belgium) is a Belgian-Flemish politician for Vlaams Belang, author, blogger and former professional cyclist.
+Sam van Rooy (born 27 May 1985, in Antwerp) is a Belgian politician for Vlaams Belang, author, blogger and former professional cyclist.

+He was a member of the Flemish Parliament from 2014 to 2024, and currently serves as a deputy in the Belgian Chamber of Representatives.

 Biography

+Life and politics

 Van Rooy was born in Antwerp in 1985.
-He is the son of Flemish writer Wim van Rooy.
-He graduated with a degree in engineering from the University of Antwerp and was also a professional cyclist from 2001 to 2006 and raced with the Flemish youth team.
+He is the son of Flemish writer and philosopher Wim van Rooy.
+He obtained a degree in engineering from the University of Antwerp in 2007 and worked as an industrial safety manager after graduating.
+He was also a professional cyclist from 2001 to 2006 and raced with the Flemish youth team.
+In 2015, he stated that his partner is a Belgian woman of Iranian origin.